ChinggizKhan/sxsw-2013/README.md

 Drupal's core system is simple enough to be understood by a new developer after some short training, but extendibility made it the choice for sites from The Economist to The White House.
 This session will show the tools available to use Drupal as a robust, responsive, powerful content authoring platform, and use-cases on responsive sites and web-apps built with Drupal.
 It is for not only developers who are interested in what Drupal can bring their team, but also startups who are looking to build a new site.

+##Questions to be addressed
+* What makes Drupal a better choice than other CMS solutions?
+* How will the up-front development costs be different for Drupal?
+* What will I gain by using Drupal that another CMS won’t give me?
+* What about social login / responsive design / everything else my site NEEDS?
+* Where can I go to get more information?

 ## License